mff-uk/dataspecer/applications/conceptual-model-editor/documentation/README.md

 - `components` - Some of the exported React components used on multiple places.
 - `configuration` - Language options and static configuration for diagram, etc.
 - `context` - Model, Class, Layout configuration and query params context.
-- `dataspecer` - Communication with backend containing packages and communication layer for core-v2 models.
+- `dataspecer` - Communication layer for core-v2 models.
 - `diagram` - The diagram component of CME.
 Should be separated from the rest of CME.
 So we can swap out the rendering library if necessary.
   - `diagram-api.tsx` - The API used for communication with the rest of CME.
   - `diagram-controller.ts` - The controller handling logic for diagram component.